52sketches/52sketches.github.io/_posts/2020-10-29-52-Sketches-Episode-004.md

 block: "no" # means is shown in itunes
 ---

-Dancer and choreographer Angela Todaro talks being a dancer from age two, incorporating different dance styles in her work, and building a diverse career and practice as a dance artist in Los Angeles.
+Dancer and choreographer Angela Todaro discusses being a dancer from age two, incorporating different dance styles in her work, and building a diverse career and practice as a dance artist in Los Angeles.